mattumland/ticker/README.md

 # Ticker

 Ticker consumes the New York Times top stories API to give user a simple interface for seeing today's top stories fast.
 An intuitive button interface provides quick filtering and large clickable cards trigger a modal for viewing story details.
-The app is fully tabbable.
+The app is fully tabbable. (everything is a button!)

 ## Running the App
 1. Clone the repo